eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.4.4 Person Identification Data (PID)

-In the context of the EUDI Wallet, a PID begins its lifecycle when being issued to a Wallet Instance.
+In the context of the EUDI Wallet, a PID begins its lifecycle when being issued to a Wallet Unit.
 Please note that this means that the management of attributes in the Authentic Source (adhering to national structures and attribute definitions) is outside of the scope of the ARF.